paconte/django-assestment-1/README.md

 Docker is used to build an image with nginx as a web server.

+### Transactions
+For convenience the transactions are decimals with two decimals values and 7 not decimal values.
+There are validations performed when importing values.
+Depending on the use case this values can be adjusted.
+Furthermore while importing a csv file, all the rows which do not pass the validation will be stored in an out csv file that could be later on processed, see CLI Usage.

 ## Usage
 You can run the public image which last version is 0.0.2: